 The modules you take are taught using a combination of lectures and workshops, as well as more contemporary virtual learning environments.
 Lectures provide you with the foundational knowledge needed to study the subject area, while the workshops give you the opportunity to discuss key ideas with your peers and your workshop leader.
 The virtual learning environments, which include podcasts, webinars, online discussion forums and audio/visual learning aids, give you the opportunity to explore the subject area at your own pace and offer an alternative approach to learning and teaching.
 Your learning experience is enhanced by the combination of these teaching methods and this ensures that you have the opportunity to study in a variety of ways.
-In addition to this you will be given a personal tutor who can provide one-to-one support on a range of academic and personal issues, and all the teaching staff in the Department have regular ‘drop in’ sessions where you are able to discuss any problems you may have.
+In addition to this you will be given a personal tutor who can provide one-to-one support on a range of academic and personal issues, and all the teaching staff in the School have regular ‘drop in’ sessions where you are able to discuss any problems you may have.

 Our assessment strategy allows you to develop a range of academic and transferable skills throughout your degree.
 You will be assessed through exams, essays, reports and presentations.
 You will also have the opportunity to produce factsheets, blogs, briefing papers and a range of other creative forms of assessment.
 In your third year you will also produce a dissertation focusing on an area of criminology that particularly interests you.
 The dissertation is the culmination of your academic studies and it allows you to demonstrate all of the skills and knowledge you have acquired throughout your studies.
 It is also a fantastic opportunity to study a particular topic area in depth and to conduct your own research.
 You will also receive dedicated one-to-one dissertation supervision from one of the academics in the School.